cajohnst/YourAverageDigitalExistentialChautauqua/personal_finance/the_basics/whats_an_order.md

 **Some Examples**

+***Example 1:***

-     1. I just received my paycheck and am looking to invest a fraction of it for the long term.
+I just received my paycheck and am looking to invest a fraction of it for the long term.
 I like Apple as a company and have a solid *bullish* outlook towards their future trajectory.
 I like the stock, which is trading at $110 per share currently, but I think it is slightly overvalued at the moment.
 I am willing to wait to purchase the stock because I believe the stock is worth $100 per share.

 I want to purchase up to 1 share of Apple stock and am willing to pay as much as $100 per share for it - and if I can't get a share at this price today, then remove my request - I will re-evaluate the market tomorrow.

 Translating this scenario into order language might look like:

 *LIMIT BUY 1 SHARE AAPL @ 100.00 GTD for a total of $100.00 + commission.*

 *Note - What does GTD mean?*

 Good Till Day - A strange colloquialism used by traders instructing the brokerage to cancel an order request once the trading day is completed.
 For equity, bond, options and futures markets in the US this translates to 4:30pm Eastern time.
 The term becomes more ambiguous in 24 hour markets such as in cryptocurrency exchange which have emerged in recent years.

+***Example 2:***

-    2. I purchased Apple stock approximately 3 years ago and it has appreciated for a handsome gain.
+I purchased Apple stock approximately 3 years ago and it has appreciated for a handsome gain.
 The current bid price is $140.00 and the ask price is $141.00.
 It's important that I sell my shares today.
 I would like to sell my shares for $141.00 but I am ok with settling for $140.00 for some peace of mind.

 Translating this scenario into order language might look like:

 *MARKET SELL 1 SHARE AAPL GTC for a total of approximately $140.00 - commission.*

 The settlement amount here is an approximation and could go up or down once the order is submitted.
 In actuality, if the market moves down in the time I send my submission (or due to my submission), I may receive $139.00 - commission.
 It is also possible I receive $140.50, or $142.00.
 The difference between the settlement approximation and the actual settlement amount is called [slippage](./whats_slippage.md)

 *Note - What does GTC mean?*

 Good Till Cancelled - Another strange colloquialism used by traders instructing the brokerage to leave the order open until it is either filled or cancelled by the trader.
 For most brokerages, this is probably the default mode for order submission.
 In the context of a market order, this specification is probably trivial.

 *Final Thoughts*